 The Maasai

-Amboseli National Park is surrounded by the local Maasai people community, one of the most authentic African cultures to visit.
-The interesting Masai people dominate the outskirts of Amboseli National Park and a cultural visit to the Masai village is an inevitable experience that offers a look into true African culture.
+Amboseli National Park is surrounded by the Maasai people, one of the most authentic African cultures to visit.
+The Masai people dominate the outskirts of Amboseli National Park and a cultural visit to the Masai village is an amazing experience that offers a look into the true African culture.

-In the Masai village, you can experience Maasai cultural customs such as Maasai dances, traditional singing, and their unique method of dressing that is comparable to the Karamojong of Uganda.
+In the Masai village, you can experience Maasai dances, traditional singing, and their unique method of dressing.
 You will also explore their local homesteads known as Manyattas and see how they live as well as local culinary items and Masai antiques.
 Moreover, you can even engage in re-afforestation by participating in planting seeds with them – as a way of contributing to their colourful community.
 There is an annual 7-day Maasai festival in Loitoktok that showcases the Maasai culture, traditions, and traditional practices, as well as the Masai yearly Olympics in Kimana.

 Elephant Research Camp

-The elephant research camp in Amboseli National Park focuses on research on the elephants in the park, and elephants in Amboseli are listed among the most studied elephants in the world.
+The elephant research camp in Amboseli National Park focuses on research on the elephants in the park.
+Elephants in Amboseli are listed among the most studied elephants in the world.
 The elephant research camp is spearheaded by Dr. Cynthia Moss, whose work is portrayed in books such as The Amboseli Elephants and Elephant Memories.
 Dr. Cynthia Moss is also the creator of the well-known documentary DVD titled The Echo of the Elephants.

-The study camp is located in the heart of Amboseli National Park and is run by the Amboseli Trust for Elephants.
+The study camp is run by the Amboseli Trust for Elephants.
 This camp is not open to casual visitors on safari.
 However, the camp is visited during a one-hour presentation in which researchers describe their work and other elephant conservation challenges.

 Tanzania’s Mount Kilimanjaro